Shadow in each Archetype

 As such, one may manifest this negativity by showing signs of emotionally manipulating people around them.
-We’ve seen this in some people we know – that they love to play victim.
+We’ve seen this in some people we know – that they love to play the victim.

 If we are not careful, the shadow version of this archetype may manifest instead of a positive response.
 We can be hijacked by our shadows, representing this trait, without us being aware.

-One sign to pay attention to would be dependency.
+One sign to pay attention to would be a dependency.
 Once people start becoming dependent on others, they begin to conform.

 While conformity is not necessarily wrong, it can still be problematic.
 As Soren Kierkegaard discussed, simply conforming to others can define us without us being careful about it.